-The jobs run on the Cray XC40 "Hazel Hen" [10] at the High Performance Computing Center Stuttgart (HLRS), Germany.
-Hazel Hen is a Cray Cascade XC40 Supercomputer containing therefore $7712^{}2^{}12 = 185088$ cores in the compute nodes totally.
+The jobs run on the Cray XC40 "Hazel Hen" [9] at the High Performance Computing Center (HLRS) in Stuttgart, Germany.
+Hazel Hen is a Cray Cascade XC40 Supercomputer containing therefore 7712212 = 185088 cores in the compute nodes totally.

 - 7712 compute nodes,

 - 2 CPUs / compute node,

-- 12 cores / CPU,
+- 12 cores / CPU.

 The CPUs are Intel® Xeon® E5-2680 v3 CPUs with 2.50 GHz clock frequency.
 Each compute node has 128 GB DDR4 memory.
 The communication on the Cray XC runs over the Cray Interconnect, which is implemented via the Aries network chip.
-A Lustre based file system was used for input and output of data.
+A Lustre based file system, which makes use of the Aries high speed network infrastructure, was used for input and output of data.

-In this project a Cray-specific LS-DYNA mpp double precision (I8R8) version has been used.
-The version used, named as revision 103287, was compiled by Cray using the Intel Fortran Compiler 13.1 with SSE2 enabled.
-The Extreme Scalability Mode (ESM) was used.1 In addition, the commercial preprocessor DynaWeld is used to set up the welding simulation models for the solver.
+In this project a Cray-specific LS-DYNA mpp double precision (I8R8) version has been used (also for runs on a single core).
+The version used, named as revision 103287, was compiled by Cray using an Intel Fortran Compiler 13.1 with SSE2 enabled.
+The Extreme Scalability Mode (ESM) was used.[†] In addition, the commercial pre-processor DynaWeld is used to set up the welding simulation models for the solver.